- Intermittent fasting results – weight loss. Did I lose weight?

-I went for the 16:8 intermittent fasting option, as I can hardly go a morning without eating, I thought it would be unlikely I’d last a full 24 hours.
+I went for 16:8 fasting for 1 month, as I can hardly go a morning without eating, I thought it would be unlikely I’d last a full 24 hours.

-One thing to note with this is, during those eight hours you should eat as you normally do.
+One thing to note with my 16/8 fasting, is during those eight hours you should eat as you normally do, without compensating for not eating at breakfast.
 So the aim is to be cutting your calories down by not eating for 16 hours.
 Therefore, you shouldn’t be shovelling in the food during your eating 8 hours to make up for the missed meal, as this won’t give you any intermittent fasting results.